balor/connect-memcached/Readme.md

       app.use(express.session({
         secret: 'CatOnTheKeyboard',
         store: new MemcachedStore({
-          hosts: [ '127.0.0.1:11211' ] // Change this to your memcache server(s).
+          hosts: [ '127.0.0.1:11211' ], // Change this to your memcache server(s).
 See Options for additional info.
-        })
+          secret: '123, easy as ABC.
+ABC, easy as 123' // Optionally use transparent encryption for memcache session data })
       }));